-A campus community relies on a peaceful, safe, and secure environment.
-Preserving this environment is a responsibility of the BCOM community.
-Members of the BCOM community are expected to be conscious of personal safety, be aware of policies and procedures of the College, and promptly report any crime or suspicious activity to campus security authorities.
+A campus community relies on a safe and secure environment.
+Preserving this environment is a responsibility of the Burrell community.
+Members of the Burrell community are expected to be conscious of personal safety, be aware of policies and procedures of the College, and promptly report any crime or suspicious activity to campus security authorities.
 While the NMSU Police Department, and other campus safety entities work to keep the campus safe, they cannot do so when people intentionally choose to engage in risky activity.
 Everyone is encouraged to be aware of their surroundings and avoid suspicious or dangerous situations whenever possible.
-BCOM students are also encouraged to follow common safety practices that include locking doors and windows, using seatbelts, and avoiding the over-consumption of alcohol.
+Burrell community members are also encouraged to follow common safety practices that include locking doors and windows, using seatbelts, and avoiding the over-consumption of alcohol.
+The College encourage the Burrell community to report situations where danger exists.